 If a member is not made a leaver, they will continue to show as an error each month until the end of the financial year.

-If you do not enter the leave date on the member info page, but enter
+If you do not enter the leave date on the member info page, but enter “left employement” as a reason.
+An error will appear on the form asking to enter a leave date on the member info page

 CUT,Copy & Paste error